-Okay, so I nevertheless like and enjoy Live Free or Die Hard due to a good cast and a number of good ideas.
+Okay, so I nevertheless enjoyed Live Free or Die Hard a bit due to a good cast and a number of good ideas.
 But every time I watch the movie, I can't help but imagine what the film could've been if someone like Shane Black doctored the script and made the film a hard R. Of course, the unrated version is still there, but it's a piss-poor effort to make the fanboys happy.
 Dubbed f-bombs and terrible CGI blood made no difference.

 Despite Len Wiseman's competent direction, Live Free or Die Hard simply does not feel like a proper constituent of the Die Hard franchise.